utkuufuk/entrello/README.md

     -H "Authorization: Basic <base64(<USERNAME>:<PASSWORD>)>"
 ```

+### Automation
 To enable automation for one or more services:
 1. Create a [Trello webhook](#trello-webhooks-reference), where the callback URL is `<ENTRELLO_SERVER_URL>/trello-webhook`.
-2. Set the `SERVICES` environment variable, configuring a 1-on-1 mapping of Trello labels to service endpoints.
+2. Set the `SERVICES` environment variable, a comma-separated list of service configuration strings:
+    * A service configuration string must contain the Trello label ID and the service endpoint:
+        ```sh
+        # trello label ID: 1234
+        # service enpoint URL: localhost:3333/entrello
+        1234@localhost:3333/entrello
+        ```
+    * It may additionally contain an API secret for authentication purposes:
+        ```sh
+        # the HTTP header "X-API-Key" will be set to "secret_password" in each request
+        1234:secret_password@localhost:3333/entrello
+        ```

 ---